unitycatalog/unitycatalog/docs/usage/tables/avro.md

   --storage_location $DIRECTORY$ \
   --format AVRO
 ```

-Note that you will need to manually set the $DIRECTORY$ variable to the correct storage location.
-If you don't know where Unity Catalog is storing your files, then take a look at the metadata of an existing table using `bin/uc table get --full_name <catalog.schema.table>` to see its storage location.

 After you run the `table create` command, your output should look something like this: